Last Updated on December 17, 2019 by Audrey Scott

-This is a story about life shaping…and a thank you to the people who have helped make it possible.
+This is a story about deciding to move to Berlin.
+It's about life shaping and shifting.
+Plus, a thank you to the people who have helped make it possible.

 A few days ago we returned to Berlin from a month in New Zealand.
 Something was different.
 Really different.
 Traveling for a month is not particularly unusual for us, but the fact that we had keys to an apartment, one where our names were on the buzzer, certainly was.